FTC-23206/.github/docs/_pond/01b-setup.md

 1. Sign-in to [Github](https://github.com/){:target="_blank" rel="noopener"}
 2. Open <https://github.com/FTC-23206/automaducks-pond-starter>{:target="_blank" rel="noopener"}
 3. Click on *Fork* and provide the requested information (make sure you are making the fork to your Team organization or your own account)
     <img src="/images/pond/pond-github-starter-fork.png" width="600" style="display: block; margin: 0 auto;" alt="Shows github fork button" />
 4. Clone your own repository so you can continue to make changes to your robot project.

 ### Clone the Repository

-This step downloads the code to your machine and allow you to create the FTC [Android Studio] project.
+This step downloads the code to your machine and allows you to create the FTC [Android Studio] project.

 **From Android Studio**

 1. Install *Android Studio* from <https://developer.android.com/studio>{:target="_blank" rel="noopener"}
-2. Open *Android Studio* and choose 'Clone Repository'
+2. Open *Android Studio* and click 'Clone Repository'
     <img src="/images/pond/pond-android-clone.png" width="600" style="display: block; margin: 0 auto;" alt="" />
 3. Give the repository URL:
     1. Give the URL of your forked repository.